 International students whose native language is not English (regardless of current residency) must provide proof of English proficiency for the Graduate College as outlined in the ASU academic catalog.
 Your application will not be processed without valid proof of English proficiency.

 International students applying to graduate programs in the Department of English at ASU must submit evidence of English proficiency.
-This can be done in one of three ways:
+This can be done in one of four ways:

 1. One of the following results on a standardized English proficiency test: (a) 100 (iBT) or 600 (PBT) or higher on the TOEFL; (b) 7.0 or higher on the IELTS.
 The MTESOL program will also accept a 68 or higher on the Pearson Test of English Academic (PTEA).

 2. A grade of "A" in all Advanced 2 classes in the ASU Global Launch Program (https://learnenglish.asu.edu/);

 3. A grade of A (94% or higher) in the English for Graduate Admission online course.

 4. One of the following from a regionally accredited college/university in the US: (a) a bachelor's degree or higher; (b) at least 90 semester hours of undergraduate coursework with a cumulative GPA of 3.0 or higher on a 4.0 scale; (c) at least 12 semester hours of graduate coursework with a cumulative GPA of 3.0 or higher on a 4.0 scale.

 A minimum score of 55 on the Test of Spoken English (TSE) or Speaking Proficiency English Assessment Kit (SPEAK) is also required for teaching assistants.

 The TOEFL exam is the only exam offered through ASU University Testing.
 For TOEFL information and test dates at ASU contact University Testing Service.